marcinwiacek/requestor/readme.md

 # Known issues
 * When SSL certificate on the server side has got problems (is expired, etc.), **Requestor** doesn't show it - currently (Node 20.11) it's Node limit.

+# TODO
+Work in progress, some points:

+* params between steps
+* running shell scripts before request
+* asserts
+* junit results
+* support for own ssl certificates
+* support for YAML or other formats describing service formats
+* redirect http to https in GUI (currently, when you use http URL, it doesn't open anything)
+* unique DB ID

 # Support
 * GitHub and/or